 In a way, translation is a way to stop you from hiding behind words vaguely understood.
 Sometimes when you speak and write Chinese, you can get away with a non-perfect understanding of what something means; you just need to know that it can be used in that way.
 In other words, you can say things that are correct because you’ve heard someone say it, but it might not actually mean exactly what you think it means.

 Therefore, I find lessons that focus on translation to the students’ native language interesting because it allows us to discuss what things really mean.
 This can indeed be done in Chinese too, but the level required to do so accurately is many times higher than that required to just understand the text in the first place.
-Even if the discussion itself is in Chinese, translation can still be very interesting when you dig deeper into the differences and similarities between languages.
+Even if the discussion itself is in Chinese, translation can still be interesting when you dig deeper into the differences and similarities between languages.

 Discussing various ways of translating Chinese to other languages is always most interesting when done in a group, preferably one consisting of native speakers of both languages.
 I realise that this is not easy for most participants in the challenge to find, but teaming up with one Chinese-speaking friend is enough.
 You will both learn a lot from this experience!